xtnenu/scggcn/README.md

 ## Usage
 Ongoing

-4. View the predicted candidate genes in the output directory.

 ## Contributing
 We welcome contributions from the community to improve SCGGCN.
 If you find any bugs or have ideas for enhancements, please submit a pull request or open an issue on the GitHub repository.

-## License
-This project is licensed under the MIT License.
-Please see the [LICENSE](LICENSE) file for more details.

-## Contact
-If you have any questions or suggestions, feel free to reach out to us at scggcn@example.com.

 **Note:** This project is for research purposes only and should not be used as a substitute for professional medical advice or diagnosis.